10 Bodyweight Leg Exercises Ranked by Difficulty

 Can you build big legs with calisthenics only?

 Meaningful leg development is achievable with bodyweight training when exercises are progressed intelligently.
 Schoenfeld et al. (2015, PMID 25853914) demonstrated that low-load training to failure produces comparable hypertrophy to heavy loading.
-Pistol squats, shrimp squats, and Nordic curls provide sufficient per-leg resistance for strength and size development, though the ceiling may be lower than barbell training for advanced athletes.
+Pistol squats, shrimp squats, and Nordic curls.

 02